Gandhara: Indo-Greek kingdoms (2nd-1st cent. BCE)

 The Indo-Greek king Menander I (reigned 155–130 BCE) drove the Greco-Bactrians out of Gandhara and beyond the Hindu Kush, becoming king shortly after his victory.

-His empire survived him in a fragmented manner until the last independent Greek king, Strato II, disappeared around 10 CE.
+His empire survived him in a fragmented manner until the last independent Greek king, Strato II, disappeared around 10 CE, who may have been supplanted by the Indo-Scythian Northern Satraps, particularly Rajuvula and Bhadayasa, whose coins were often copied on those of the last Indo-Greek kings.

 Around 125 BCE, the Greco-Bactrian king Heliocles, son of Eucratides, fled from the Yuezhi invasion of Bactria and relocated to Gandhara, pushing the Indo-Greeks east of the Jhelum River.
 The last known Indo-Greek ruler was Theodamas, from the Bajaur area of Gandhara, mentioned on a 1st-century CE signet ring, bearing the Kharoṣṭhī inscription "Su Theodamasa" ("Su" was the Greek transliteration of the Kushan royal title "Shau" ("Shah" or "King")).

 It is during this period that the fusion of Hellenistic and South Asian mythological, artistic and religious elements becomes most apparent, especially in the region of Gandhara.
+The Buddhist faith flourished under the Indo-Greek kings, especially Menander who was arguably the most powerful of them all, and figured in the Buddhist text Milinda Panha.
+It was also a period of great cultural syncretism, exemplified by the development of Greco-Buddhism in the region of Gandhara.

-Local Greek rulers still exercised a feeble and precarious power along the borderland, but the last vestige of the Greco-Indian rulers was finished by a people known to the old Chinese as the Yueh-Chi.
+Local Greek rulers still exercised a feeble and precarious power along the borderland, but the last vestige of the Greco-Indian rulers was finished by a people known to the old Chinese as the Yuezhi, who founded the Kushan Empire and expanded to the east during the 1st century CE.

+Apracharajas (1st cent.
+BCE–78 CE)

+The Apracharajas, also known as Avacarajas, were a local ruling dynasty situated in the region of Gandhara, ruling from the time of the governance of Menander II (90–85/65 BCE) within the Indo-Greek Kingdom, during Indo-Parthian rule in the 1st c.
+CE, and ending with the establishment of Kushan rule in 78 CE.
+Their capital, known as Apracapura or Avacapura, was located in Bajaur, and their principal domain was between Taxila and Bajaur.
+(Note: Neelis (2010): "The domain of the Apracas was probably centred in Bajaur and extended to Swat, Gandhara, Taxila and other parts of Eastern Afghanistan.")
+Archaeological evidence establishes dynastic affiliations between them and the rulers of Oddiyana in modern-day Swat.
+(Note: Neelis (2010): "The apracas were also connected by marital alliance with the Odi kings in the Swat valley since a royal relative and officer named Suhasoma in a Buddhist reliquary inscription of Senavarman was married to Vasavadatta.")